 From the Ozarks in Missouri and northern Arkansas, Ozark Folk Magic reflects the diversity of cultures that include Gaelic, Celtic, Native American and German.
 Some of the practices are similar to Appalachian Folk Magic, but there are quite a few different types of magic and superstitions reflective of the Ozark people's heritage.
 Ozark Magic and Folklore provides a look into the everyday life in the Ozarks.

-Some of the beliefs are more superstitions, such as spilled salt means a family quarrel will happen before day's end or you're cursed if you pick up a black button on the ground in front of you.
-Types of divination are practiced, such as reading the lines and patterns in eggshells.
+Ozark folk magic practitioners practice certain types of divination, such as reading the lines and patterns in eggshells.
 Verbal charms are silent prayers or phrases never spoken out loud since this would take away their power.

 Pennsylvania Dutch, such as the Amish, Mennonites and Dunkers, are often part of the Pow-wow Folk magic.
 This type of magic is used mostly for protection and healings.
 Pow-wow practitioners recite incantations that are mostly from the Bible.